KaOS-Community-Packages/curl-kcp/README.md

 ### Required by
 * Spotify
+* Gitkraken

-They're avaliable at kcp, so make sure to install curl-kcp before installing one of this apps
+They're avaliable at kcp, so make sure to install curl-kcp before installing one of these apps